 The physical environment can have a dramatic effect upon our feelings, behavior, and the way in which we view the behavior of others.
 The Crime Prevention Through Environmental Design (CPTED) theory is that the form, arrangement, and design of buildings and open spaces can encourage or discourage undesirable behavior and criminal activity.
 The UWG Police Department is committed to using the CPTED principles to help reduce and eliminate any undesirable and unwanted behavior on campus.
 UWG Police CPTED Officers are involved in making recommendations on building designs of campus wide construction projects and updating the University of West Georgia

-If you are interested in having your area surveyed for improved safety/security enhancement contact the University of West Georgia Police Department's CPTED Specialist Lieutenant William J. Stuart.
+If you are interested in having your area surveyed for improved safety/security enhancement contact the University of West Georgia Police Department's CPTED Specialist Captain William J. Stuart.

 Self Defense Classes

 Self defense classes can be taught on request.
 Email Sgt.
 Nick Garner at email@example.com or further information.

 Plan, Prepare, React: Active Shooter Response Options for Institutes of Higher Education

 Active Shooter training classes can be taught on request.
 Email Ned Watson for further information.